Guide to Hilltop Hot Springs Near Mammoth Lakes

 Additionally, you may stay at nearby lodgings, such as campgrounds in Mammoth Lakes.
 There are over a dozen local campgrounds, ranging from $25 to $100 per night, though most close during winter.
 If you’re camping during the summer, expect to book months in advance.

-Hilltop Hot Springs Directions
+Is Hilltop Hot Springs clothing-optional?

-Driving Directions
+Hilltop Hot Springs Driving Directions

 To get to Hilltop Hot Springs, drive 300 miles northeast of Los Angeles or 340 miles southeast of San Francisco to the 395 highway (395 North from Ridgecrest and 395 South from South Lake Tahoe).